India pledges to construct sanitation facility at Nepal’s iconic Pashupatinath Temple

 India has pledged to construct a Rs 2.33 crore sanitation facility at the iconic Pashupatinath Temple complex here to improve the infrastructure in the holy shrine for the pilgrims, according to an official statement.
 The project would be constructed under the Nepal-Bharat Maitri: Development Partnership as a high impact community development scheme by India.

 Pashupatinath Temple is the largest temple complex in Nepal and stretches on both sides of the Bagmati River and sees thousands of worshippers from Nepal and India every day.
 India's assistance for the infrastructure development at the Pashupatinath Temple complex comes amid a raging border row between the two countries.
-Nepal's lower house on Saturday voted unanimously on a bill to amend the Constitution to incorporate Lipulekh, Kalapani and Limpiyadhura in India's Uttarakhand to a new political map, a move described by New Delhi as "untenable."
-PTI SBP RUP AKJ RUP RUP
+Nepal's lower house on Saturday voted unanimously on a bill to amend the Constitution to incorporate Lipulekh, Kalapani, and Limpiyadhura in India's Uttarakhand to a new political map, a move described by New Delhi as "untenable."

 ALSO READ